annmaryvinod/JS-Basics/README.md

          2. OR-------    || ------ valid when atleast one holds true!

+         { 1.
+To write on the document ::: document.write(content)
+           2. To write on the console ::: console.log(content)}

 13. Check the code for use of WHILE LOOP.
         The syntax looks similar to that of IF